xplosionmind/tommi.space/content/jam/public/Meta.md

 I decided not to, for now, for three main reasons:
 1. They are impossible to be implemented in Markdown, they need **a lot** of HTML and I don’t have the skills for making a Jekyll plugin to transform footnotes in sidenotes (but it may be a great idea to create one)
-2. I could easily create an {% raw %}`{% render sidenotes.html %}`{% endraw %} where I could pass as arguments both the note content and the word linked to it, but it wouldn’t satisfy me for two reasons:
+2. I could easily create an {{ raw }}`{% render sidenotes.html %}`{{ /echo }} where I could pass as arguments both the note content and the word linked to it, but it wouldn’t satisfy me for two reasons:
 	1. In the case of printing, it would be a great mess.
 	2. On other readers or Markdown parsers outside of Jekyll I’d have a massive chunk of unrendered ugly text
 3. Considered the reasons above, <u>it’s not worth it</u>.
 I use footnotes very few times (even though I massively over-use parentheses (as I am doing right now)) and with the lovely arrow[^1] automatically created, it’s painless to use them.